adamacosta/dsa-inventory-project/README.md

 Currently, each of the three available data structures and applications have all been tested in interactive mode and with test defaults.

-#### Known Bugs

-Additionally, there is an unknown bug in the HashTable class that causes it to lose about 1/12  of the records as it is inserting them into the table when it loads data from the randomized csv.
-This bug does not occur when loading from the ordered csv.